 2. Worn Brake Pads

-Brakes wear down over time - it\'s just a fact of driving.
+Brakes wear down over time - it's just a fact of driving.
 But worn-down brake pads have the tendency to be one of the more dangerous common car issues.
-That\'s because any sort of delay in braking, no matter how small, can pose a serious safety hazard.
-Hence, it\'s important to change your brake pads at the manufacturer\'s recommendation (usually around 50,000 miles) and take note of any signs and symptoms that may indicate unsafe levels of brake pad wear.
+That's because any delay in braking, no matter how small, can pose a severe safety hazard.
+Hence, it's essential to change your brake pads at the manufacturer's recommendation (usually around 50,000 miles) and note any signs and symptoms that may indicate unsafe levels of brake pad wear.
 These include slow stops, a squealing sound when applying the brakes, and vibration during braking.

 - Jon Boyd of Boyd's Tire & Service